Why XXXTentacion's Posthumous AMA Was So Controversial

-"I am honoured to accept this award on behalf of my son," Bernard said.
+"I am honored to accept this award on behalf of my son," Bernard said.
 "I would like to thank the AMAs, his fans and to everyone that made this possible."

 Some people were not pleased with the win.
 The 20-year-old XXXTentacion (real name: Jahseh Dwayne Onfroy), who was killed in a Florida shooting in June, was an accused abuser of women.
 Prior to his death, he faced charges in Miami of aggravated battery of a pregnant woman, domestic battery by strangulation, and false imprisonment.
 In September of 2017, Pitchfork published the testimony of his alleged victim and ex-girlfriend, who detailed a pattern of alleged abuse.